-One of the options under the "Ellipse" icon is the link to three GPA Calculators - Graduation Calculator, Term Calculator, and Advice Calculator.
-Each calculator takes in entered information and performs the calculations and returns the target GPA.
+One of the options under the "Ellipse" icon is the link to three GPA Calculators.

-The "Graduation Calculator" accepts current GPA, credits remaining, credits required, and target GPA and calculates the average GPA required to graduate with the target GPA.

-The "Term Calculator" accepts current GPA, credits completed, and GPA goals for the term's remaining credits, and projects an end-of-term GPA.

-The "Advice Calculator" accepts current GPA, credits earned, and target GPA and returns an average GPA needed to meet target GPA depending on remaining credits required.

-48. I'm an academic advisor; why are the audits of students who have already graduated and students who have not attended for several years still loaded up in my advisees?
+- i.
+The "Graduation Calculator" accepts current GPA, credits remaining, credits required, and target GPA and calculates the average GPA required to graduate with the target GPA. - ii.
+The "Term Calculator" accepts current GPA, credits completed, and GPA goals for the term's remaining credits, and projects an end-of-term GPA. - iii.
+The "Advice Calculator" accepts current GPA, credits earned, and target GPA and returns an average GPA needed to meet target GPA depending on remaining credits required. - 48.
+I'm an academic advisor; why are the audits of students who have already graduated and students who have not attended for several years still loaded up in my advisees?